Scientific Name

 Description

-If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
+If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without much trouble.
+Like many cacti, they prefer a drying period between waterings, even when slightly wilted.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilize during the growing season for the best results.
+Lastly, ensure to fertilize during the growing season for the best results.

-Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
-Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
+Echinopsis can be easily rooted from offsets, which cluster around the mother plant's base.
+Cut offsets close to the stem at the narrowest possible place.
+When rooting cacti from cuttings, let the fresh cuttings dry out slightly on a paper towel, and cut the cacti at the narrowest point possible.
+After a few days to a few weeks, depending on the size of the cut surface, it should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.
-See more at How to Grow and Care for Echinopsis.

 Links